pyroscope/pyrocore/docs/advanced-rtcontrol.rst

 If you want to apply some custom XMLRPC commands against a set of download items, the ``--exec`` option of ``rtcontrol`` allows you to do that.
 For global commands not referring to specific items, see the next section about the ``rtxmlrpc`` tool.
+Read through the following examples to understand how ``--exec`` works, features are explained as they are used there.
+Also make sure you understand basic things like :ref:`output-templates` beforehand, it's assumed here that you do.

 .. contents:: Examples for using ``--exec``
     :local: